Instructor Use Policies

 ** – for Classic Quizzes; there may be slight differences in New Quizzes

-Any changes that need to be made will normally be in response to a technical issue report that has been submitted to both the instructor for the course and the TC administration.
+Any changes that need to be made will normally be in response to a technical issue report.
 Soon after any change has been made, the instructor of the course may be notified by email as to the resolution of the technical issue.
 Testing Center staff may change settings during a settings audit to align with Testing Center policy and or previously submitted information via RegisterBlast.

 Canvas Course Settings by Course Type

 Once an exam request is approved by the Testing Center, please review and enable the settings that are required and which are separated by course type.
 Additional information can be found on our Approved Exam Settings webpage.
-If you have any questions, please contact testcenterhelp@iastate.edu.
+If you have any questions, please email us at testcenterhelp@iastate.edu.